 Book publishers (or authors of books or short stories that will be included in books, fiction or nonfiction):

-- Merriam-Webster’s Collegiate Dictionary (11th edition, C 2003), also online.
-The dictionary search is free, and premium services include access to the unabridged dictionary and Encylopedia Britannica.
+- Merriam-Webster’s Collegiate Dictionary (11th edition, C 2003), online or print edition.
+Link is to the online dictionary where search is free.
+Premium services include access to the unabridged dictionary and Encylopedia Britannica.

 - The Associated Press Stylebook, updated every year.
 Online subscription for $25/year.